Department of Educational Leadership and Counseling

 A Unique Synergy

-The Department of Educational Leadership and Counseling combines the disciplines of psychology and education in order to train the most compassionate and competent school counselors and school administrators who will shepherd children through their formative years and mental health counselors who offer expertise and integrity along with healing.
+The Department of Educational Leadership and Counseling combines the disciplines of psychology and education in order to train the most compassionate and competent school counselors and school administrators who will shepherd children through their formative years.
+We help develop mental health counselors who offer expertise and integrity, along with the ability to facilitate healing.

 The faculty you will study with here at Houston Baptist University are truly remarkable.
 Our full-time faculty actively participate in clinical work.
 Our adjunct faculty have terminal degrees and are out there working in the field.